sbnb-io/sbnb/README.md

 In summary, the bare metal server boots into a minimal Linux environment consisting of a Linux kernel with Tailscale, Docker container engine, and QEMU KVM hypervisor.

-## Use Case 2: Run vLLM AI on Nvidia GPU
+## Use Case 2: Run vLLM or SGLang AI on Nvidia GPU

 Quickly set up a Bare Metal server with GPU monitoring using Sbnb Linux and **Infrastructure as Code (IaC)**, all visualized through **Grafana**.